keatmin/flink-poc/README.md

 ## time
 There are 3 types of time attributes:
 - event time -> Time the event is produced
-- processing time -> when an operator start processing the event
+- processing time -> when an operator start processing the event, based on the clock of the machine. (in distributed and asynchronous environments processing time does not provide determinism)
 - ingestion time -> timestamp recorded by Flink when it ingested the data
 ## Windows
 There are 3 types of window that Flink supports: